 DHCP stands for Dynamic Host Control Protocol.
-The DIR-628 has a built-in DHCP server.
+The DIR-825 has a built-in DHCP server.
 The DHCP Server will automatically assign an IP address to the computers on the LAN/private network.
 Be sure to set your computers to be DHCP clients by setting their TCP/IP settings to "Obtain an IP Address Automatically."
-When you turn your computers on, they will automatically load the proper TCP/IP settings provided by the DIR-628.
+When you turn your computers on, they will automatically load the proper TCP/IP settings provided by the DIR-825.
 The DHCP Server will automatically allocate an unused IP address from the IP address pool to the requesting computer.
 You must specify the starting and ending address of the IP address pool.

-Enable DHCP Check this box to enable the DHCP server on Server: your router.
+Check this box to enable the DHCP server on your router.
 Uncheck to disable this function.

-DHCP IP Address Enter the starting and ending IP addresses for Range: the DHCP server's IP assignment.

-Note: If you statically (manually) assign IP addresses to your computers or devices, make sure the IP addresses are outside of this range or you may have an IP conflict.

-DHCP Lease The length of time for the IP address lease.
-Time: Enter the Lease time in minutes.

-Always Enable this feature to broadcast your networks Broadcast: DHCP server to LAN/WLAN clients.
+DHCP SERVER SETTINGS Enter the starting and ending IP addresses for the DHCP Use this section to configure the built-in DHCP Server to assign IP addresses to the computers on your network.
+Range: server's IP assignment.
+Enable DHCP Server: your computers or devices, make s DHCP IP Address Range: 192.168.0.100 to 192.168.0.199 Note: If you statically (manually) assign IP addresses to DHCP Lease Time: 1440 (minutes) your computers or devices, make sure the IP addresses are Always broadcast: (compatibility for some DHCP Clients) outside of this range or you may have an IP conflict.
+NetBIOS announcement: Learn NetBIOS from WAN: The length of time for the IP address lease.
+Enter the Lease time in minutes.
+NetBIOS Scope: (optional) NetBIOS node type : Broadcast only (use when no WINS servers configured) • Enable this feature to broadcast your networks DHCP server to LAN/WLAN clients.
+Point-to-Point (no broadcast) Mixed-mode (Broadcast then Point-to-Point) Hybrid (Point-to-Point then Broadcast) NotDIOC allows I AN bosts to discover all other computers Primary WINS IP Address: 0.0.0.0

-NetBIOS NetBIOS allows LAN hosts to discover all Announcement: other computers within the network, enable this feature to allow the DHCP Server to offer

-NetBIOS configuration settings.
+NetBIOS NetBIOS allows LAN hosts to discover all other computers Announcement: within the network, enable this feature to allow the DHCP Server to offer NetBIOS configuration settings.

-Learn NetBIOS Enable this feature to allow WINS information to from WAN: be learned from the WAN side, disable to allow manual configuration.

-NetBIOS Scope: This feature allows the configuration of a NetBIOS 'domain' name under which network hosts operates.
-This setting has no effect if the 'Learn NetBIOS information from WAN' is activated."
+- Learn NetBIOS Enable this feature to allow WINS information to be learned from the WAN side, disable to allow manual configuration. from WAN: - NetBIOS Scope: This feature allows the configuration of a NetBIOS 'domain' name under which network hosts operates.
+This setting has no effect if the 'Learn NetBIOS information from WAN' is activated.